Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 - `Spouts` help with reading the data file and output tuples.
 - `Graph builders`, as the name suggests, convert these tuples into updates, building the graph.

-Once these classes are defined, they can be passed to `RaphtoryGraph` which will use both components to build the temporal graph.
+Once these classes are defined, they can be passed to the `stream()` or `batchLoad()` methods on the `Raphtory` object, which will use both components to build the temporal graph.

 If you have downloaded the [Examples](https://github.com/Raphtory/Examples.git) folder from the installation guide previously, then the LOTR example is already set up.
 If not, please return there and complete this step first.